tkaitchuck/aHash/README.md

 aHash should not be used for situations where cryptographic security is needed for several reasons.

 1. It has not been analyzed for vulnerabilities and may leak bits of the key in its output.
-2. It only uses 2 rounds or 3 of AES as opposed to the standard of 10.
+2. It only uses 2 rounds of AES as opposed to the standard of 10.
 This likely makes it possible to guess the key by observing a large number of hashes.
 3. Like any cypher based hash, it will show certain statistical deviations from truly random output when comparing a (VERY) large number of hashes.

 There are several efforts to build a secure hash function that uses AES-NI for acceleration, but this is not one of them.